List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Grizzlor

 Coming the Filmation, minicomic, and UK comics canons, the Masters of the Universe Classics mythos established that Grizzlor lived peacefully as Gur'rull Gu'rrooowarrrk on the planet Jungulia until the Horde Empire abducted and brainwashed him into becoming a ferocious warrior.
 Renamed Grizzlor, he loyally followed Hordak to Preternia to find and kill He-Ro.
 His ferocity so terrified the ancient Eternians that they spoke of him in myths and legends long after he and the rest of the Horde were banished to Despondos.
 He served Hordak as his prison guard on Etheria and later returned with him to Eternia and participated in the Second Ultimate Battleground.

-He also makes a brief appearance in the She-Ra and the Princesses of Power episode "Razz."

 Grizzlor is voiced by Lou Scheimer in the 1980s series and by Keston John in She-Ra and the Princesses of Power.

-Grizzlor appears in the Robot Chicken episode "1987", voiced by Seth MacFarlane.
-He alongside Beast Man try to prevent Mo-Larr from reaching Skeletor, only for the Eternian Dentist to use a drill on Grizzlor's eye.
-Tom Root voices Grizzlor in the episode "Slaughterhouse on the Prairie" where he accompanies Mantenna into attacking the Whispering Woods and slaughtering the Twiggets, only for She-Ra to stop them, and Grizzlor ends up being impaled by (and remaining stuck to) She-Ra's foot.
-A decade later, he appears in the episode "No Wait, He Has a Cane" in the sketch "Grizzlor and the Secret of the Pubes", where Skeletor shrinks Grizzlor and has him impersonate He-Man's heart-shaped pubic hair so Skeletor can magically ignite it during Castle Grayskull's jazz night, after which Skeletor re-enlarges him and the pubic lice he was harboring, which attack everyone.
+Grizzlor appears in the Robot Chicken episodes "1987" and "No Wait, He Has a Cane", voiced by Seth MacFarlane.

 Grizzlor was voted No.4 in The 14 Least Masterful Masters of the Universe by Io9.